kylele3221/recipe-rating-prediction/index.md

 **Performance of the Baseline Model:**

-- **Mean Squared Error (MSE) on Test Set:** [insert your calculated baseline MSE here]
+- **Mean Squared Error (MSE) on Test Set:** 0.6014

 ![Baseline Model: Predicted vs. Actual Ratings](baseline_scatter.png)

 **Interpretation:**

 The baseline model essentially ignores all features and assumes every recipe is rated like the average recipe in the dataset.
-Its performance (MSE) serves as a benchmark: if a more advanced model does not beat the baseline’s MSE, it is likely not capturing any meaningful relationship in the data.
+Its performance serves as a benchmark.
+If a more advanced model does not beat the baseline’s MSE, it is likely not capturing any meaningful relationship in the data.
 If our regression model achieves a lower MSE than the baseline, it suggests that nutritional features provide at least some predictive power for recipe ratings.